Table of Contents

 Allergic bronchopulmonary aspergillosis

 Allergic bronchopulmonary aspergillosis is caused by an allergic reaction to aspergillus, resulting in inflammation in the lungs.
 The symptoms are usually rusty or brown colored sputum, shortness of breath, and in rare cases, fever.

 Aspergillosis may cause itching and fluid discharge leading to overnight pillow staining as well as pain.
 Due to debris accumulation in the external auditory meatus, aspergillosis can cause a feeling of blockage of the ear.
 There is markedly higher itching and discharge compared to bacterial ear infection and may present with a red lining of the epidermis and tympanic cavity.
 Aspergillus can cause perforation, also known as a ruptured eardrum.
 There may also be a greenish or black fuzzy growth on the debris in the ear canal.
 Blockage of the ear canal may cause a mild conductive deafness.
-In diabetic patients, it may even erode the adjacent bones, like mastoid bone, and can even disseminate into the brain.
+In diabetic patients, aspergillus may even erode the adjacent bones, such as the mastoid bone, and can even disseminate into the brain.

-It may cause congestion, runny or stuffy nose, decreased sense of smell and sometimes headache.
+Aspergillus sinusitis may cause congestion, runny or stuffy nose, decreased sense of smell, and sometimes headache.

 Diagnosis of Aspergillosis

 - Chest X-ray and CT: A fungus ball may be visible on a chest X-ray.
 A halo sign can be observed which is a region of ground glass attenuation around a pulmonary nodule.
 A crescent sign may also be visible which is a lung cavity filled with air and has a round radio-opaque mass.